 Yamaha was initially called Nippon Gakki, which translates to "Japanese Musical Instrument."
 The Nippon Gakki name was changed to Yamaha in 1987 to commemorate 100 years of business.

 As a guitar brand, Yamaha is somewhat underrated.
 The Japanese guitar company offers high-quality guitars for surprisingly low prices.
-One of the best examples is the Yamaha A5M- ARE.
+One of the best examples is the Yamaha A5M- ARE from its A - Series.
 This is an acoustic-electric guitar made with solid Sitka spruce and solid rosewood.
 The top is treated with Yamaha's Acoustic Resonance Enhancement system (ARE).
 This is essentially a process that torrefies the top to give it the sound of an old, well-played acoustic.
 With ARE Yamaha guitars, you get the sound of a vintage guitar right out of the box.
 Even though it has features you'd typically find on guitars priced in the thousands, the A5R is under $1000.

 Yamaha sets itself apart from other Japanese guitar manufacturing companies with its inventiveness.
 The ARE system is a testament to the brand's spirit of innovation, as is the SRT2 guitar electronics system.
 This system combines a piezo pickup with microphone modeling technology.
 You can blend signals to customize your sound depending on your performance needs.
 To check out this pickup, take a look at this video demo.